bank-vaults/bank-vaults/docs/mutating-webhook/README.md

 Currently the Kubernetes Service Account based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
 Implementation is ongoing to use [Vault Agent's Auto-Auth](https://www.vaultproject.io/docs/agent/autoauth/index.html) to request tokens in an init-container with all the supported authentication mechanisms.

-**Current limitations:**

-- The command of the container has to be explicitly defined in the resource definition, the container's default `ENTRYPOINT` and `CMD` will not work (to overcome this is a work-in-progress).

 ## Deploying the webhook

 ### Helm chart